johsteffens/beth/lib/bhvm/README.md

 # Beth Holor Virtual Machine (BHVM)

 ## Holor
 Name and definition was inspired by *Moon & Spencer's work: "Theory of Holors"*.

 A holor can be understood as generalization of a Tensor.
 Likewise it can be seen as canonical extension of a matrix to *n* dimensions.

-Our definition actually represents a specific sub-class of the M&S holor.
-We have chosen different semantics and nomenclature to describe its properties as it seemed better suited to the realm of intended use cases.
+My definition actually represents a specific sub-class of the M&S holor.
+I have chosen different semantics and nomenclature to describe its properties as it seemed better suited to the realm of intended use cases.

 In the scope of this library the holor is physically represented as multidimensional array.
 (Jagged arrays are excluded.)

 ### Inductive Definition
 A given holor has an *order* **n**, with **n** being a non-negative whole number.
-We use the specifying term **n-holor**.
+I use the specifying term **n-holor**.

 **A:** The **0-holor**, is a **scalar**.
 It can be represented as real (or complex) number.
 All possible values are allowed.

 **B:** The **(n+1)-holor** is an array of **n-holors**.
-We call the array-size: **Leading Dimension**.
+I call the array-size: **Leading Dimension**.
 Each element is an **n-holor** and each has the the same leading dimension.
 Values across elements are independent.

 ### Shape
 Above definition implies that an n-holor is a hierarchical composition of n sub-holors: { n-holor, (n-1)-holor, ... , 1-holor }, each with a specified leading dimension.

-We call the ordered set (or sequence) of 'n' leading dimensions **shape**.
+I call the ordered set (or sequence) of 'n' leading dimensions **shape**.
 The shape of the 0-holor is the empty set: \{ \}.

 It follows from the definition that all elements of a holor must have the same shape.

 One can mentalize the holor as n-orthotoype (or n-hypercuboid), with the 0-holor being an *'atom'* (, which is an orthotoype of unit-size).

 Constructing the (n+1)-holor means stacking multiple n-orthotoypes on each other in a new dimension.
-Since each sub-orthotoype has a fixed and finite shape, its atoms can be folded into linear space
-(e.g. linear addressable memory) such that all sub-holors also retain a valid representation.
+Since each sub-orthotoype has a fixed and finite shape, its atoms can be folded into linear space (e.g. linear addressable memory) such that all sub-holors also retain a valid representation.

 ### Volume

-We define **volume** as the product of all elements of **shape**.
+I define **volume** as the product of all elements of **shape**.

-<br>The 0-holor has volume **1** (*empty product*).
+The 0-holor has volume **1** (*empty product*).

-<br><sub> Note: *'volume'* is the related to Moon & Spencer's *'Number of Merates'*</sub>
+<sub> Note: *'volume'* is the related to Moon & Spencer's *'Number of Merates'*</sub>

 ### Value
-We call the composite of all individual scalars of a given holor **the value** of that holor.
+I call the composite of all individual scalars of a given holor **the value** of that holor.
 The value is stored as array of a specified data type.
 Currently the types f2_t (float) and f3_t (double) are supported.

 The holor-value can be interpreted as vector.
 Its dimension is equal to the volume of the holor.
 For a given shape all scalars have a well defined order.

-We define a unique order by adding axiom 'C' to a holor's definition:
+I define a unique order by adding axiom 'C' to a holor's definition:

 **C:** The value of an **(n+1)-holor** is the concatenated array of the associated values of **n-holors** as specified in axiom 'B'.

 ### Vacant Holor
-We extend the definition of holor to include a objects with shape but no associated value.
+I extend the definition of holor to include a objects with shape but no associated value.

-**D:** We define a holor with shape but no value and call it **vacant**.
+**D:** I define a holor with shape but no value and call it **vacant**.

-A holor with value is called **determined**.
+I call a holor with value **determined**.

-### Examples
+### First four Holor types
 |Name|Description|Shape|Volume|
 |:---|:---|:---|:---|
 |0-Holor|Scalar|\{\}|1|